scrapy/scrapy/docs/topics/request-response.rst

    :param request: request to fingerprint
    :type request: scrapy.http.Request

-Additionally, they may also implement the following methods:
+Additionally, it may also implement the following methods:

 .. classmethod:: from_crawler(cls, crawler)